 The Switch provides an RS-232 serial port that enables a connection to a computer or terminal for monitoring and configuring the Switch.
-This port is a female DB-9 connector, implemented as a data terminal equipment (DTE) connection.
+This port is a female DB-9 connector, implemented as a Data Communication Equipment (DCE) connection.

-To use the console port, the following equipment is needed:
+To use the console port, you need the following equipment:

-- A terminal or a computer with both a serial port and the ability to emulate a terminal. - A null modem or crossover RS-232 cable with a female DB-9 connector for the console port on the Switch.
+- A terminal or a computer with both a serial port and the ability to emulate a terminal. - A null modem or straight RS-232 cable with a female DB-9 connector for the console port on the Switch.